The Happy Wanderer

-Milton DeLugg wrote an arrangement and is sometimes incorrectly credited as the composer of the song.
+Milton Delugg wrote an arrangement and is sometimes incorrectly credited as the composer of the song.
 A number of English-language sources credit Edith Möller and Florenz Siegesmund with writing the words, the implication being (apparently) that they were written at the same time as the tune.
 However, the German sources all credit the original words to either Friedrich Sigismund, F. Sigismund, or Florenz Friedrich Sigismund and give the dates as either 1788–1857 or early 19th century.
 All German sources agree that the words to the popular version were adapted by Edith Möller.

 The song also became the unofficial anthem of Major League Baseball's Montreal Expos (since relocated to become the Washington Nationals).

-"The Happy Wanderer" was selected as the winner of Trinidad's 1955 Road March title, awarded to the song which was most played by steelbands during that year's Carnival season.
+"The Happy Wanderer" was selected as the winner of Trinidad's 1955 Road March title, awarded to the song which was most played by steelbands during that year's Trinidad and Tobago Carnival season.
 It was the only time a non-calypso song had been awarded this honour.